 Virgin Hotels Las Vegas is a reimagined off-Strip resort built around dining, live music, and a more local-friendly vibe.
-It feels intentionally removed from the Strip, both in location and tone.
+It feels intentionally removed from the Strip in both location and tone.

 What Virgin Hotels Las Vegas Does Better Than Comparable Hotels